telliott99/MySwift2/chapter3/dictionary.rst

 Dictionary
 ##########

-Here is a simple dictionary
+Here is a Swift dictionary

 .. sourcecode:: bash

     var D = ["a":"apple","b":"banana","c":"cookie"]
     for (k,v) in D {
-        print("key: \(v) starts with the letter: \(k)") }
+        print("\(v) starts with the letter: \(k)")
+    }

 .. sourcecode:: bash

     > swift test.swift
-    key: banana starts with the letter: b
+    banana starts with the letter: b
-    key: apple starts with the letter: a
+    apple starts with the letter: a
-    key: cookie starts with the letter: c
+    cookie starts with the letter: c
     >

-The construct ``for (tuple) in dictionary`` loops over tuples of (key, value) pairs.
-The (key,value) pairs in a dictionary are not ordered.
-They are held in a data structure that is commonly called a "hash", which is optimized for fast lookup.
+The construct ``for (tuple) in dictionary`` loops over (key, value) pairs.
+The (key,value) pairs in a dictionary are not ordered in the usual sense.
+However, if you run this code repeatedly, it will repeat the same output.

+The values are held in a data structure that is commonly called a "hash", which is optimized for fast lookup.

+The idea is clever but not all that complicated.
+Imagine we have a really big post office with a bunch of mailboxes numbered from 1 to one million.
+We compute a "hash" from the key, a value between 1 and one million, and then go insert the value in that mailbox.
+It's very quick to do a lookup and see what the value is that corresponds to a particular key, or whether any given key corresponds to a stored value.

-To know whether a value is contained in an array (without first sorting the array), one must look at every value.
+On the other hand, to know whether a particular value is contained in an array (without first sorting the array), one must look at every value.
+Even with a sorted array, the number of lookups goes like log(n).

 That is not true of a dictionary.

-We can also ask for these "properties"
+We can ask for these "properties" from a dictionary:

     - ``D.keys``
     - ``D.values``